somakeit/smib/smibhid/README.md

   - Instantiate the object instance, passing an asyncio event to the watcher and add the watcher coroutine to the loop
   - Configure another coroutine to watch for the event and take appropriate action on event firing
   - Add new API endpoint methods as needed as the API is upgraded to support them

+## Version
+Ensure that the `HID` class version attribute is updated to match the version in `pyproject.toml`